Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

 The first task for SIEM is to collect data inputs from multiple sources.
 There are three main types of log collection:

--   Agent-based—with this approach, you must install an agent service on each host.
+-   **Agent-based**—with this approach, you must install an agent service on each host.
 As events occur on the host, logging data is filtered, aggregated, and normalized at the host, then sent to the SIEM server for analysis and storage.
--   Listener/collector—rather than installing an agent, hosts can be configured to push updates to the SIEM server using a protocol such as syslog or SNMP.
+-   **Listener/collector**—rather than installing an agent, hosts can be configured to push updates to the SIEM server using a protocol such as syslog or SNMP.
 A process runs on the management server to parse and normalize each log/monitoring source.

     Syslog ([tools.ietf.org/html/rfc3164](https://tools.ietf.org/html/rfc3164)) allows for centralized collection of events from multiple sources.
 It also provides an open format for event logging messages, and as such has become a de facto standard for logging of events from distributed systems.
 For example, syslog messages can be generated by Cisco routers and switches, as well as servers and workstations.
--   Sensor—as well as log data, the SIEM might collect packet captures and traffic flow data from sniffers.
+-   **Sensor**—as well as log data, the SIEM might collect packet captures and traffic flow data from sniffers.

 ![Screenshot shows Asset (PFSENSE on 10.1.0.254), Type (OpenBSD PF Packet Filter), Plugin Enabled, and Instructions (Instruction to forward logs).](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/303-1599771805171.png)